CuriousCurmudgeon/history_of_vcs/10_mercurial.md

 Git wasn't the only version control system to emerge from the ashes of the BitKeeper fallout.
 There was also Mercurial.

 # Who has used Mercurial?
-Who here has used git?
+Who here has used Mercurial?
 Now, who is currently using it on a daily basis?
 Who used to?
 Anybody who started using it way back in 2005?

 # Early Development
 The early history of Mercurial is tightly linked to BitKeeper and git.